Azure/azure-functions-sql-extension/README.md

-# Azure SQL Extension for Azure Functions #
+# SQL Extension for Azure Functions #

 ## Introduction ##

-This repository contains extension code for the Azure SQL trigger and bindings as well as a quick start, tutorial, and samples of how to use them.
+This repository contains extension code for the SQL trigger and bindings as well as a quick start, tutorial, and samples of how to use them.
 A high level explanation of the trigger and bindings is provided below.
 Additional information for each is in their respective sample sections.

 - **input binding**: takes a SQL query to run on a provided table and returns the output of the query.
 - **output binding**: takes a list of rows and upserts them into the user table (i.e. If a row doesn't already exist, it is added.
 If it does, it is updated).